oldangrysheep/raspidownloads/README.md

 # raspidownloads
 This is a script that you can use with a controller to download roms.
+It downloads what it needs, moves and cleans up all the remains for you.
 You can install it by

 1. ssh into the pi